ZqGao-NYU/SE-CloudLGU/api.md

 - otID: New Office time ID stored in the Database (Int)
 - status:{
   success: bool (success or failure of the create operation)
-  otherInfo: String (report success/failure reason (time conflict, location conflict))
+  response: String (report success/failure reason (time conflict, location conflict))
 }

 ### Book Office Time(for student)